freek7/promise-vue/README.md

 It may be installed  as [npm package](https://www.npmjs.com/package/promise-vue "npm")

     npm i promise-vue
+	import  promiseVue from 'promise-vue'

+then register as component

+    components: {
+        "promise-vue": VuePromiseComponent,
+      },`
 ### How to use
 In promise You have 3 state
 1. **pendding**